Aakash Repeater Courses

 The value of the work function for a given material is constant and is determined by the substance's nature.

-For a given photosensitive material, there is a minimum cut off frequency vo for which the stopping potential is zero; this minimum cut off frequency vo is referred to as threshold frequency.
+Since kinetic energy cannot be negative, for a given photosensitive material, there is a minimum cut off frequency vo for which the stopping potential is zero.
+This minimum cut off frequency vo is referred to as threshold frequency.

 Photoelectric Current is the rate at which photoelectrons are emitted from a metal surface.It has a direct relationship with the amount of incident radiation.